Booking Flights …

 The booking websites are great for consolidating multiple airlines but if all my flights are with one airline, I will book directly on that airline’s website.
 This can often ease or cheapen flight changes.

 Passport is required in most countries, to be valid 6 months after visit ends.
 I bring copies of important documents and if I leave my passport in my room (or boat) I can bring a small copy of my passport into town.
 Note you’ll need your passport to change money.
 Most countries do not require a Visa from US citizens or Visa is granted upon arrival (note that under the current US regime, travel is getting harder for US citizens globally).
-Need to renew?
-Get your passport faster through a private expediter or through the government … Click Here.
+Need to renew, Click Here.
+If in a hurry, get your passport faster through a private expediter.

 Current US government info on travel requirements and advisories to all countries … http://travel.state.gov/content/passports/english/country.html